Make your Pcap files GDPR and NISTIR 8053 compliant today!

 Yes.
 This is similar to wiping out a patient name from a medical record, no matter what the name is.
 We can target for anonymization any packet field at any stack layer by the field name only.
 The field value will be replaced by dummy data or pseudonymized according to user preferences.
 The integrity of the anonymized packets and the anonymized Pcap file as a whole remains intact.
 The file can be analyzed with Wireshark™ as usual.

 Yes.
 All stacks, all layers, any encoding, binary and text based.
-All the stack layers dissected by Wireshark™ before the anonymization are dissected after anonymization without errors.
+If a layer is encrypted, the decryption keys can be extracted from the captured traffic and the algorithm allows for encryption of the anonymized data, we can support it.
+All the stack layers dissected by Wireshark™ before anonymization are dissected after without errors.
 Packets' binary integrity is fully preserved.
 Support for a new network stack can be added quickly.
 Having specs helps.

 Yes.
 We support format preserving encryption of sensitive data at all stack layers.
 A customer holds a secret key which makes the pseudonymization reversible.